Phon Phisai – Fireballs and Lettuce Wraps

-The Mekong River separates Thailand from Laos in the north eastern region of the country and Phon Phisai (โพนพิสัย ) is a small town nestled on the riverbank of the famous stretch of water.
-It’s a place I have visited many times before and each one of those trips has been to visit Phon Phisai’s busy day market on the banks of the Mekong River.
+The Mekong River separates Thailand from Laos in the northeastern region of the country.
+Phon Phisai (โพนพิสัย ) is a small town nestled on the riverbank of the famous stretch of water.
+It’s a place I have visited many times before and each one of those trips has been to visit Phon Phisai’s busy day market alongside the Mekong River.

-To make the perfect miang kam or pan miang as it’s sometimes called you first take a lettuce leaf and then place some delicious white fish meat onto it.
-Next put some noodles on top and add tomato, shallots, ginger, mint and perhaps a sliver of a chilli pepper.
+To make the perfect miang kam or pan miang as it’s sometimes called you take a lettuce leaf and then place some delicious white fish meat onto it.
+Next, put some noodles on top and add tomato, shallots, ginger, mint and perhaps a sliver of chilli pepper.
 Top off the filling with a sauce, my choice being a sweet syrup with peanuts and then fold the leaf into a wrap and pop the whole bundle into your mouth.
-A miang kam is simple to make and absolutely delicious.
+A miang kam is simple to make and delicious.

-If you are planning a visit to this quaint town on the Mekong River to witness the fireballs shooting from the river then book your hotel early.
+If you are planning a visit to Phon Phisai for the Naga Festival, then book your hotel early.
 Rates at the Boontawee Hotel and Suan NV Resort are both quoted at 250-350 baht and are subject to price change.
-During the Naga Festival room rates would be considerably higher.
+During the Naga Festival, room rates would be considerably higher.
 They have 17 and 9 rooms respectively so you’d probably be better off booking into a hotel in Udon Thani or Nong Khai.

-One day I will make it to the Naga Festival and a hotel won’t be needed as our village home is only about 35 kilometres from Phon Phisai.
-Miang Kam in the morning and fireballs at night, sounds perfect.
-I’ll just have to keep a look out for those tracer bullets.
+One day I will make it to the Naga Festival, and a hotel won’t be needed as our village home is only about 35 kilometres from Phon Phisai.
+Miang Kam in the morning and fireballs at night sounds perfect.
+I’ll just have to keep a lookout for those tracer bullets.